iapoorvasingh1/Portfolio_maker_website/README.md

 # Portfolio Maker Website

 This project is a Portfolio Maker website developed using Python, HTML, CSS, and Flask.
 It allows users to create personalized portfolio pages by filling out forms with their details and uploading images.
 With multiple design templates to choose from, users can easily create professional-looking portfolios.
-The project has been deployed both on Heroku and AWS EC2 using Docker, ensuring scalability and reliability.
+The project has been deployed on AWS EC2 using Docker, ensuring scalability and reliability.